 It is thought that the wall of the vein becomes weak in some sections.
 These sections then widen and become more prominent.

 If this occurs near a valve then the valve may become leaky and blood may flow backwards.
-Once this happens at one valve there is extra pressure on the vein.
+Once this happens at one valve there is increased pressure on the vein.
 This can cause more widening and more leaky valves.
 Blood then pools (collects) in the enlarged vein and makes it stand out.